donnacamos/makeup_sales/README.md

 Hello Beautiful!

-This app will let you see in real time all the great deals going on at Ulta Beauty.
-Head over to the bin and check it out, because you deserve to look beautiful!
+This app will let you see in real time the sales of the day going on at Ulta Beauty.

 ## Installation